-The Risk and Audit Committee as at 30 March 2022 were Barry Walsh (Chair), Margot Slattery and Paddy Rowland.
-Denise Cronin the previous Chair of the Risk and Audit Committee retired during the course of the financial year on the 15 September 2021.
+The members of the Risk and Audit Committee as at 29 March 2023 were Brendan Byrne (Chair), Margot Slattery and Eimear Cahalin.
 The Committee met five times during the financial year.
-The Committee meets periodically with the internal auditor, the external auditor and Senior Management to discuss the Group's internal accounting controls, the internal audit function, the choice of accounting policies and estimation techniques, the external audit plan, the statutory audit report, financial reporting, the Group's Risk process, procurement compliance, protected disclosures and other related matters.
+The Committee meets periodically with the internal auditor, the external auditor and Senior Management to discuss the Group's internal accounting controls, the internal audit function, the choice of accounting policies and estimation techniques, the external audit plan, the statutory audit report, financial reporting, the Group's risk process, procurement compliance, protected disclosures and other related matters.
 The internal auditor and external auditor have unrestricted access to the Risk and Audit Committee.
 The Chairman of the Committee reports to the Board on all significant issues considered by the Committee, and reports on its meetings are circulated to all Directors.